1. Overview

 option - Command.FREE_DIRECTION, KEEP_XY_DIRECTION, KEEP_DIRECTION or TO_NEAREST_PT

-depth - The depth of from the root nodes (the target shapes to be moved/resized) in tree structure.
+depth - The depth of from the root nodes (the target shapes to be moved/resized)

 connectors - The connectors (ShapeContainer objects) to be resized.